The Bylaws of The San Francisco Young Democrats

 D. The Events Committee

-ARTICLE VI: SPECIAL COMMITTEES
+ARTICLE V: SPECIAL COMMITTEES

 A. Special Committees

-ARTICLE VII: GENERAL PROVISIONS
+ARTICLE VI: GENERAL PROVISIONS

-B. Expenditures
+A. Expenditures

 The Co-Presidents and Treasurer shall agree upon all expenditures up to and including $100.
-All expenses over $100 and up to and including $500 shall be proposed by the Co-Presidents and approved by a majority vote of the Elected Board Members present.
+All expenses over $100 and up to and including $500 shall be proposed by the Co-Presidents and approved by a majority vote of the Executive Board Members present.
 Expenses exceeding $500 shall be proposed by the Co-Presidents and approved by a majority vote of the Full Board Members present.

-C. Organizational Records
+B. Organizational Records

 The Co-Presidents, Secretary and Treasurer shall, whenever possible, forward relevant organizational records periodically and at the close of each year to an established San Francisco Young Democrats archive.
 This information may include, but is not limited to, photos, memorabilia, meeting minutes, leadership rosters, conference notes, agendas, credentials reports and other statements.
 Such records serve to preserve the history of this Organization for future generations.

-ARTICLE VIII: ENDORSEMENT PROCEDURES
+ARTICLE VII: ENDORSEMENT PROCEDURES

 A. Endorsement Rules & Process